EOLab-HSRW/Dieter_Meshtastic/Sensormesh/readme.md

 11. Once connected to the broker, subscribe to the topic: `msh/EU_868/TestingTesting/#`.

 ---

-## Combination of the Components

-This section consists of three parts:

-1. Gathering the sensor data.
-2. Sending data through serial communication.
-3. Forwarding data to the mesh network.
-4. Forwarding data from the mesh network to the MQTT broker.

 ## Alternative Way of Connection via LoRaWAN Gateway